Read This First

 Prompt 3: How have findings in behavioral economics led to a deeper understanding of the varying perceptions of value among economic agents?

-The central claim is this: Findings in behavioral economics have significantly deepened our understanding of how individuals perceive value, revealing that these perceptions are not solely based on the intrinsic attributes of goods or services but are also profoundly influenced by psychological factors.
+In plain terms: Findings in behavioral economics have significantly deepened our understanding of how individuals perceive value, revealing that these perceptions are not solely based on the intrinsic attributes of goods or services but are also profoundly influenced by psychological factors.

 People evaluate outcomes relative to a reference point, which can be their current state or expectations of what they consider normal.
 This means that the perceived value of a gain or loss is not absolute but is influenced by what is considered as the baseline.
 This insight, central to Prospect Theory, shows why a loss from a reference point feels more significant than a gain of the same size, illustrating the principle of loss aversion.